jk619/docker_fsl_bet/README.md

 # docker_fsl

-This is an example how to use fsl inside a docker container.
-The example shos how to run Brain Extraction Tool (BET) on a T1 image
+This is an example how to build a docker image with fsl softwate and use fsl's bet.
+The example will execute Brain Extraction Tool (BET) on a T1 image.